MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/best-practices.md

    A.	Model with roughness map texture of 2048 x 2048<br>
    B.	Model with roughness map texture of 1024 x 1024

-- Reducing the resolution and the amount of textures will have the largest impact on memory consumption and file size.
+- Reduce the resolution and the amount of textures to have the largest impact on memory consumption and file size.

 - Reduce textures based on their visual impact.
-For example, metallic roughness maps can often be half the resolution of the base color and normal maps with no discernable quality reduction.
+For example, metallic roughness maps can often be half the resolution of the base color and normal maps with no discernible quality reduction.

-- JPG compression and PNG quantization will further reduce file size, but it will have no impact on the memory required at runtime when the asset is loaded.
+- JPG compression and PNG quantization further reduce file size, but they have no impact on the memory required at runtime when the asset is loaded.

 ## Remove hidden and unused data

 - Be sure to remove any data that’s not required to represent your 3D models.
 Extra nodes, meshes, materials, and textures can add up quickly.
-For example, in the following 3D model, removing any hidden motor parts will lower the triangle count and simplify the hierarchy, resulting in a more performant 3D model.
+For example, in the following 3D model, removing any hidden motor parts lowers the triangle count and simplifies the hierarchy, resulting in a more performant 3D model.

    > [!div class="mx-imgBorder"]
    > ![Remove hidden data](media/remove-hidden-data.PNG "Remove hidden data")